Havasupai Indian Reservation: Geography

 Located in Coconino County, the reservation sits at the southwest corner of the Grand Canyon National Park, considered one of America's most remote Indian reservations.
 The nearest community to the reservation is Peach Springs, Arizona, which lies approximately 64 miles to the southwest.
 The topography of the reservation is made up of plateau country, dissected with deep canyons.
 The plateau itself varies from rolling, gentle slopes, to escarpments of Kaibab Limestone.
 While similar to other locations within the system of canyons of which it is part, Cataract Canyon is unique due to the high concentrations of travertine in Havasu Creek.
 The canyon itself is the largest individual side-canyon to the Grand Canyon.
 The presence of the travertine is what leads to the aquamarine color of the streams and ponds in the canyon.
 There is another small settlement at Indian Gardens.

 The main population center of the reservation is centered around Cataract Canyon (also known as Havasu Canyon), where the capital of the reservation, Supai, is located.
 Supai has been referred to as "the most remote community" in the contiguous United States by the U.S. Department of Agriculture.
 It is accessible only by helicopter, on foot or by mule.
 Supai is 8 mi from the nearest road and has no automobiles in the community.
 It is the only place in the United States where mail is still carried out by mules.

 Notable geographic features include The Great Thumb, Long Mesa, and Tenderfoot Mesa.
 The main attraction is Havasu Creek, with aquamarine water (due to the presence of travertine), the stream is one of the longest tributaries on the south side of the Colorado River, and falls 1400 ft over its course.
-The stream is renowned for its beautiful waterfalls, which include Havasu Falls, Mooney Falls, and Beaver Falls.
+The stream is renowned for its waterfalls, which include Havasu Falls, Mooney Falls, and Beaver Falls.
 A fourth well-known falls, Navajo Falls, is no longer in existence following a devastating flood in 2008.
 While Navajo Falls is no longer in existence, the re-routing of the stream created two new falls, Fifty Foot Falls and Little Navajo Falls.